 Coherent to Present at the 25th Annual Needham Growth Conference

-/EIN News/ -- PITTSBURGH, Jan.
+PITTSBURGH, Jan.
 04, 2023 (GLOBE NEWSWIRE) -- Coherent Corp.
-(Nasdaq: COHR), a global leader in materials, networking, and lasers, announced today that the company will present at the following upcoming investor conference:
+COHR, a global leader in materials, networking, and lasers, announced today that the company will present at the following upcoming investor conference:

 |25th Annual Needham Growth Conference